Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Results and discussion

 Assuming $\hbar\omega_0\ll k_BT_* \lesssim \Delta$ and that the non-equilibrium phonons with energies below $2\Delta$ have little effect on the quasiparticle distribution (both valid for Al at the microwave powers considered here), they come to an explicit expression for the excess quasiparticle number at low temperatures,

-They verified this expression with numerical simulations \cite{Fischer2023}.
-We compare it to the data in \cref{fig:nqpsat}(b), without fit parameters.
+This expression depends on experimental parameter $P_{int}$ as opposed \cref{eq:nqpex}, which depends on the estimated parameter $P_{abs}^{qp}$.
+We compare \cref{eq:nqpsatFC} to the data in \cref{fig:nqpsat}(b), without fit parameters.
 The variable on the x-axis combines the resonator-dependent variables in \cref{eq:Tstar,eq:cphotqp}.\\ We observe a much higher excess quasiparticle density at low microwave power densities than predicted by \cref{eq:nqpsatFC}.
-Such a discrepancy is also observed in Ref. \cite{Fischer2023}, where it is shown that the explicit expression for $Q_i(P_{int})$ in the quasiparticle creation regime does not agree with the measurements of Ref. \cite{deVisser2014b}.
-This suggests that the excess quasiparticle density at low temperature and readout powers is not solely due to direct microwave photon absorption, but involves an additional mechanism.
-From \cref{fig:nqpsat}(a) we know that such a mechanism should be readout power dependent, with an efficiency of only $4\times10^{-4}$ with respect to the absorbed power.\\ The authors of Ref. \cite{Fischer2024a} proposed a pair-breaking photon occupation generated by the the microwave signal generator as additional mechanism.
-We exclude this hypothesis by measuring the attenuation of several microwave components in the setup at frequencies above the gap frequency of the Al, which results in a total attenuation on the order of $-300~\text{dB}$.
-We also exclude pair-breaking photons radiated from the attenuator closest to the chip, that could be heated by microwave power.
-See the Supplementary Material for details \footnotemark[1].\\ To identify possible pair-breaking mechanisms, we show the measured $Q_i$, normalized to quasiparticle density and resonator properties, in the inset of \cref{fig:nqpsat}(b).
-The solid black line is the prediction of Ref. \cite{Fischer2023} for $Q_i^{qp}$ in the quasiparticle creation regime.
-This is much higher than the measured $Q_i$, which is consistent with the observation in \cite{Fischer2023}.
-The dashed line is the prediction for $Q_i^{qp}$ in the redistribution regime \cite{Fischer2023}\footnotemark[1], which applies when the excess quasiparticle density is generated via another mechanism \cite{Fischer2024a}\footnotemark[1].
-Both these predictions are consistently higher than the measured $Q_i$, which implies that the $Q_i$ is not limited by quasiparticle (i.e. $Q_i^{qp}$), but by another dissipation mechanism.
-This could for example be TLS loss in the inductor, which would locally heat the Al and, indirectly, create quasiparticles.
+A similar discrepancy is observed in Ref. \cite{Fischer2023}, when comparing $Q_i(P_{int})$ to the measurements of Ref. \cite{deVisser2014b}.
+This suggests that the quasiparticle generation at low temperature and readout powers involves a different mechanism than direct photon absorption.
+From \cref{fig:nqpsat}(a) we know that such a mechanism should be readout power dependent, with an efficiency of only $4\times10^{-4}$ with respect to the absorbed power.\\ The authors of Ref. \cite{Fischer2024a} proposed pair-breaking photons generated by the signal generator as additional mechanism.
+In \cref{ap:100GHz}, we exclude this hypothesis by measuring the attenuation of several microwave components in the setup at frequencies above the gap frequency of the Al, which results in a total attenuation on the order of $-300~\text{dB}$.
+We also exclude pair-breaking photons radiated from other parts of the microwave chain.
+Therefore, the pair-breaking mechanism is likely to be related to the microscopics of the resonator.\\ To identify possible pair-breaking mechanisms in the resonator, we show the measured $Q_i$, normalized to quasiparticle density and resonator properties, in the inset of \cref{fig:nqpsat}(b).
+The solid black line is the prediction of Ref. \cite{Fischer2023} for $Q_i^{qp}$ in the quasiparticle creation regime and the dashed line is for the redistribution regime.
+The expressions are given in \cref{ap:Qi}.
+Both these predictions are higher than the measured $Q_i$, which implies that the $Q_i$ is not limited by quasiparticles (i.e. $Q_i\neq Q_i^{qp}$), but by another dissipation mechanism.
+This could for example be TLS loss in the inductor, which would locally heat the Al and, indirectly, generate quasiparticles.
 Further study on different quasiparticle generation mechanisms, both theoretical and experimental, is needed to identify such a mechanism.\\ Apart from this, the kinetic inductance nonlinearity could also play a role.
 Effects of the condensate are more likely to dominate at low quasiparticle densities \cite{Klapwijk2020}.
 Physically, the microwave drive broadens the coherence peak and creates an exponential-like tail in the density of states \cite{Semenov2016,Semenov2020a}.
 This causes the sharply peaked non-equilibrium distribution function to be broadened as well.
-A theory incorporating both the non-equilibrium density of states and redistribution effects is still lacking.\\
+A theory incorporating both the non-equilibrium density of states and redistribution effects is still lacking.